Supertee003/Bake--State/README.md

 # Bake--State

-Drag N Drop, Achievements map
+A Simple solution Drag N Drop depends on forms Achievements map

-# The Event
+## The Event

 * Guide Innovation

 * Source Integrity Check

-## Understanding the turret strategies
+### Understanding the turret strategies

 * Gain cover: Utilize the environment strategically.
 The turret’s weak points are difficult to target and require careful planning.